 Not all of the Company's supply arrangements with the various Canadian provinces and territories contain purchase commitments or otherwise obligate the provincial or territorial wholesaler to buy a minimum or fixed volume of cannabis products from the Company.
 The amount of cannabis products that the provincial or territorial wholesalers may purchase under the supply arrangements may therefore vary from what the Company expects or has planned for.
 As a result, the Company's revenues could fluctuate materially in the future and could be materially and disproportionately impacted by the purchasing decisions of the provincial or territorial wholesalers.
 If any of the provincial or territorial wholesalers decide to purchase lower volumes of products from the Company than the Company expects, requires, imposes or expects a reduction on the price at which the product may be purchased, alters its listing requirements or product call policies, alters its purchasing patterns at any time with limited notice or decides not to continue to purchase the Company's cannabis products at all, the Company's revenues could be materially adversely affected, which could have a material adverse effect on the Company's business, financial condition, and results of operations.
-The Company cannot accurately predict the quantities of its products at all.
+The Company cannot accurately predict the quantities of its products that will be purchased by the provincial or territorial wholesalers, or if they will purchase any products at all.
 Any inability to secure purchase orders could have a material adverse effect on the Company's business, financial condition or results of operations.